 - Xact Data Discovery, Inc., a private-equity owned litigation support services business based in Kansas and owned by Consilio, on acquisitions of IT and legal support services companies in the UK

-- 365 Retail Markets, a private-equity owned litigation support services business based in Michigan, on the acquisition of Glasgow-based IT business Spoonfed
+- 365 Retail Markets, a private-equity owned global leader in unattended retail technology based in Michigan, on the acquisitions of UK businesses Spoonfed and Kafoodle

 - McCarthy Capital, a US mid-market private equity fund, on its investment in web services business Kinsta Ltd

 - Harbour Group on its 100% share sale of biopharmaceutical processing equipment, life sciences equipment and lab apparatus products manufacturer, SP Industries to Automation Tooling Systems